richcannings/halikey-tools/README.md

 # HaliKey Oscillator

-Low-latency iambic keyer software for the HaliKey v1.4 USB paddle interface.
-Practice CW with a sidetone or send CW over wfview using a virtual audio cable.
+Low-latency iambic keyer software for the HaliKey USB paddle interface.
+Practice CW with a sidetone or send CW over USB/LSB with [wfview](https://wfview.org/) using a virtual audio cable.

 ## Quick Start